craighagan/hackprojects/CPAP/HDM_Z2/README.md

 1. A (26800mAh) [Anker Astro E7](https://www.anker.com/ca/products/variant/astro-e7-26800mah-portable-charger/A1210012)
 1. A (266wH) [Renogy 266whH Battery](https://www.amazon.com/gp/product/B0791WDZTW)

-My favorite is the omnicharge 20, but that is big for backpacking, the baseus has more capacity for similar weight, so I use it most.
+My favorite is the Omnicharge 20, but that is big for backpacking, the Baseus has more capacity for similar weight, so I use it most.
 It gives me two nights with between 20-33% capacity remaining depending upon conditions.
 A catch is that it can't run CPAP and charge phone at the same time unless both request the same voltage due to how the device regulates power.
-I'm testing the Renogy now, intending upon using it for an extended trip away from power.
+I'm testing the Renogy now, intending upon using it for an extended trip away from power (call out to [MHE](https://www.mainehighadventure.org/).

 The EnginStar, Renogy, and OmniCharge can hook up to a solar cell for recharging.
 The Omnicharge can't provide USB-C power while charging via solar (it can provide USB-A).
 The Enginstar's built-in USB-C adaptor doesn't emit enough power, so I use a 12v car USB-C plug.